Tree Tensor Networks Methods for Efficient Calculation of Molecular Vibrational Spectra: Results

 \section{Results}

-In the following, we assess the numerical performance and accuracy of our TTN framework for two benchmark systems --- 64-dimensional coupled oscillators and acetonitrile~\cite{Carbonniere2004, Leclerc2014} --- and compare runtime and accuracy across different tree structures (MPS, T3NS~\cite{gunst2018t3ns}, and leaf-only trees~\cite{Larsson2019}).
-The corresponding tree structures are described in Appendix~\ref{sec: appendix tree structure}.
+In the following, we assess the numerical performance and accuracy of our TTN framework for two benchmark systems --- 64-dimensional coupled oscillators and acetonitrile~\cite{Carbonniere2004, Leclerc2014} --- and compare runtime and accuracy across different tree structures (MPS, T-tree, leaf-only tree~\cite{Larsson2019}, fork-$n$ tree, and the full T3NS~\cite{gunst2018t3ns}).
+The corresponding tree structures are described in Appendix~\ref{sec:appendix_tree_structure}.
 All computational codes and results are publicly available on GitHub (\url{https://github.com/sunshuo987/vibcal}).
-Benchmark calculations were carried out on Intel Core i7-10700 processors with 16 cores and 32 GB of RAM; however, the actual simulations required substantially less memory.
+Benchmark calculations were carried out on an Apple M4 processor with 10 cores and 16 GB of RAM; however, the actual simulations required substantially less memory.